j-sieben/PIT/Doc/exceptions.md

 ## Overview of possibilities to throw and catch exceptions in PIT

 Here is a brief overview of the different possibilities of throwing and catching exceptions with PIT.
 It is assumed that the respective messages were created upfront with a severity of 20 or 30 and a matching Oracle error number, if applicable.
-Catching exceptions with `pit.sql_exception` or `pit.stop` is identical syntaxwise.
-The only difference is that `pit.stop` will throw the error after logging it, whereas `pit.sql_exception` will not.
+Catching exceptions with `pit.handle_exception` or `pit.stop` is identical syntaxwise.
+The only difference is that `pit.stop` will throw the error after logging it, whereas `pit.handle_exception` will not.

 ### Catching Oracle named exceptions